kinngh/Swift-Extensions/README.md

+gcd
+README.md
+string
-# Swift Extensions
+tings# Swift Extensions
 #### Swift 5.0 compatible

+These are extensions I personally use to make my life a little easier, most of them having to do something or the other with String manipulation, Grand Central Dispatch (GCD) and anything and everything that is even a minor inconvenience.

 ![Swift-Extensions-Logo](tings/Swift-Extensions-Thing.png)

 Icons from [Icons8](http://icons8.com)

-These are extensions I personally use to make my life a little easier, most of them having to do something or the other with String manipulation, Grand Central Dispatch (GCD) and anything and everything that is even a minor inconvenience.

 ## Index